 High School Students Will “Appeal” to Judges in State Moot Court Competition

-More than 100 students representing the following schools from across the state will participate: Danville High School (Holmes County); Gilmour Academy (Lake County); Indian Hill High School (Hamilton County); Kenton High School (Hardin County); Marysville High School (Union County); Springfield High School (Clark County); Sycamore High School (Hamilton County); Upper Arlington High School (Franklin County); Village Academy (Delaware County); and William Mason High School (Warren County).
+Students representing the following schools from across the state will participate: Danville High School (Knox County); Indian Hill High School (Hamilton County); Lake High School (Stark County); Mason High School (Warren County); Springfield High School (Clark County); Upper Arlington High School (Franklin County); and Zanesville High School (Muskingum County).

-The Ohio Center for Law-Related Education (OCLRE) is a non-profit, nonpartisan organization whose goal is to improve society by developing citizens empowered with an understanding of our democratic system.
+The Ohio Center for Law-Related Education (OCLRE) is a non-profit, nonpartisan organization whose mission is to improve society by developing citizens empowered with an understanding of our democratic system.
 OCLRE is sponsored by the Supreme Court of Ohio, Ohio Attorney General’s Office, Ohio State Bar Association and the American Civil Liberties Union of Ohio Foundation.
 The Moot Court program is funded by a grant from the Ohio State Bar Foundation.
-For more information about the OCLRE and the Moot Court program, visit www.oclre.org.
+For more information, visit www.oclre.org.